Gigaspaces/xap-docs/site/content/sbp/distributed-mirror.markdown

 #  Limitations
 - Distributed transactions are not supported.
-Local transactions supported.
+Local transactions are supported.